On-line Research Tools

 Historical Alaska Newspapers:

 Between 1991 and 1998, the Alaska Newspaper Project was a participant in the United States Newspaper Project, a collaborative program between the National Endowment for the Humanities and the Library of Congress, underway in all fifty states to locate, identify, preserve and provide researchers access to our nation’s newspapers.
 The result is an amazing collection of Alaska’s historical newspapers on microfilm stored at the Alaska State Library in Juneau, Anchorage’s Z.J.
 Loussac Public Library, the University of Alaska Anchorage’s Consortium Library, and Elmer E. Rasmuson Library at the University of Alaska Fairbanks.
 A hardcopy guide to this collection also is available: “Alaska Newspapers on Microfilm, 1866-1998.”
 Compiled by Mary C. Nicholson, Coordinator, with the assistance of Mary Anne Slemmons, Alaska Newspaper Project, Alaska State Library.
 Published by University of Alaska Fairbanks and the Alaska State Library, 1998.
+On this site, you’ll find a growing archive of text searchable pre-1923 Alaskan newspapers.

 Statewide Library Electronic Doorway (SLED):